 Play those playlists

 The reality is that music programmers have done much of the work for us when it comes to curating popular contemporary African music.
-Streaming services like Spotify have launched entire hubs dedicated to African music and provide "radio" options that cater directly to the discovery of lesser known artists that may have not landed on your radar before.
+Streaming services like Spotify have launched entire hubs dedicated to African music and provide "radio" options that cater directly to the discovery of lesser known artists that may have not landed on your radar otherwise.

-Bassa also mentions site Twitter pages like the hip hop account Lyrical Lemonade and OkayAfrica (his words, not ours) as sources for music discovery.
+Bassa also mentions specific Twitter pages like the hip hop account Lyrical Lemonade and OkayAfrica (his words, not ours) as sources for music discovery.
 "I like going to those pages, and [just] letting the page run its playlists,' he says.

 Our current musical landscape means that the continued growth of African music relies heavily on streaming.
-Lucky for us, support means we just have to listen to more of what we like.
+Lucky for us, support for African sounds means we just have to listen to more of what we like.
 It goes a long way.
 "You're not just supporting them with visibility," says Basa.
 "You're supporting them economically."